raphaelreme/pylapy/README.md

 and python 3.10.
 Thus we do not guarantee that the choice we make by default are the fastest for you.

 ### TLDR
-Lapjv seems to usually outperforms other implementations (Up to 2 times faster).
-Lap and Scipy are also pretty fast and can sometimes be faster than Lapjv and can sometimes be faster.
-Lapsolver is usually much slower.
+Lapjv seems to usually outperform other implementations (Up to 2 times faster).
+Lap and Scipy are also pretty fast and can sometimes be faster than Lapjv.
+Lapsolver is usually much slower and should be avoided.

 To handle soft thresholding and non-square matrices, we use by default the fastest options of our benchmark.
 This can be changed by setting
 `LapSolver.cost_extension` and `LapSolver.shape_extension`.